It all began with one little boy, thirty years ago.

 He was going from person to person in a Nairobi shopping centre with a note from his school headmaster.
 The note said that he was an orphan and needed to raise 700 shillings for a school uniform before he could come to class.

-The boy approached a Micato Safaris employee visiting from New York at that time.
-She read the note and handed him the final 600 shillings he needed-the equivalent of $15.
-Tears running down his face, the boy looked at her in grateful disbelief and said simply “God bless you” before dashing away.
+The boy approached Micato’s Lorna Macleod.
+She read the note and handed him the 600 shillings—the equivalent of $15.
+Tears running down his face, the boy stood there for a moment, said “God bless you,” and dashed away.